silviurdr/password-kitchen/README.md

   - They are 400px wide and have 40px gap between them.
   - For the shadow, you can use this snippet: `box-shadow: 0 1px 5px rgba(0, 0, 0, .9)`
   - There is 40px space inside between the edge of the card and the start of the inputs and buttons
+  - They have 4px border radius
+- Inputs:
+  - Every input has 4px border radius
+  - The hash result textarea has an inactive property

 ## Hashing